christabor/skaffold/README.md

 Skaffold
 ============================================================
-auto scaffolding for your MVC web applications!
+Providing auto-scaffolding for your web applications!

 # How does it work?